 To make an affogato, you need only two ingredients: espresso and ice cream.
 At home, you don’t need a fancy espresso maker (although, they are really nice).
 A simple moka pot will make a single shot of espresso and it’s what we used while spending summers in Italy.

 As for serving, small clear glass cups or mugs are best.
-Simply add one scoop of ice cream to each mug, and one shot of espresso to each mug.
+Simply add one scoop of ice cream or gelato to each mug, and pour one shot of espresso along side the ice cream.
 That’s it!
-That’s how you make an affogato.
+That’s how easy it is to make an affogato.

 Affogato Recipe